Emma Swan: Season 5

 Unbeknownst to the others, Emma currently has possession of the Excalibur in a locked room inside of her new house.
 She intends to make Excalibur and the Dark One's dagger whole again, as with it she will be able to snuff out the light forever and become invulnerable.
 However, she must recruit a hero to do so, as she cannot remove the sword; the hero she chooses is her predecessor Rumplestiltskin, who she tells finally has a chance to become a hero.
-She planned to siphon the darkness out of both of them and put it Zelena, who she forced into accelerated labor to avoid killing Robin's child and slay her.
-She regains her memories of what Hook plans, by resurrecting all the Dark Ones as part of his revenge.
+She planned to siphon the darkness out of both of them and put it in Zelena, who she forced into accelerated labor to avoid killing Robin's child and slay her.
+But her plans get foiled after Hook helped Zelena in the witch in return reveals to the pirate what Emma did to him before he stole her memories.
+After being berated for her actions and not being trusted by everyone else for her deception for a while.
+Later on, like all her love ones, she and the others regain their memories of what Hook plans, by resurrecting all the Dark Ones as part of his revenge.
 At first, Emma plans to absorb all the darkness inside her and kill herself.
 Things do not go according to plan when Hook steals it from her.
 Killian orders her to kill him, taking in all the darkness and Emma slays him with Excalibur while the darkness is removed from her, reverting to her old self.
 After blackmailing Mr. Gold for tricking her and Hook into making him the Dark One again, she and her friends and family descend into the Underworld to find Hook and plans to split her heart in half and share it with him like her parents.